This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 (5 min. walk)

 Once you’ve made your way over the Chapel Bridge, you’ll be at St. Peter’s Chapel, a small white Baroque-style church.
-The chapel has a rich history dating back to the Middle Ages.
-It was originally built in the 12th century and has undergone renovations and modifications over the centuries.

 4. Old Town